-7 Things Amazon Does That Freelancers Need to Know About
+7 Things Amazon Does That Will Make You a Success

 In about 60 seconds, I bought something on Amazon that I couldn’t find during a 3-hour trip to a mall.
 What I was looking for was basic—thermal underwear for my husband.